Online selective conformal inference: adaptive scores, convergence rates and optimality: Results for -oriented selections and regression model

-Sections~\ref{sec:appli_timeconstant} and~\ref{sec:appliiidregression_timeconstant} considered the case of a time-constant selection.
-However, it can be of interest to consider a selection that varies in time.
-This section deals with the latter, in the iid regression model \eqref{regression:model}.
+Above, we consider the case of a time-constant selection.
+However, our theory also cover the case of a selection that varies in time, e.g., $S_t(x)=\ind{\hat{\mu}_t(x)\geq y_0}$.
+The corresponding study is deferred to \S~\ref{sec:adaptiveXorientedSelection} for space reason.

-We focus on an example, inspired from \cite{bao2024selective} (in the batch setting), where we seek for large outcome: one aims at selecting $X_t$'s likely to correspond to a large outcome $Y_t$.
-Ideally, we would like to choose $S_t(x)=S^*(x)=\ind{\mu(x)\geq y_0}$ for some given value $y_0\in \R$, which is a time-constant selection that could be handled by the previous section.
-However, $\mu(\cdot)$ is unknown by essence and this selection rule cannot be applied.
-As a surrogate, one can opt for the adaptive $X$-oriented selection:

-where $\hat{\mu}_t(x)$ is a suitable estimator of the conditional mean $\mu(x)$ of $Y$ given $X=x$.
-Considering the decision interval $\mathcal{C}_t(x,q)$ \eqref{equCtregression} based on an online adaptive score $V_t(x,y)$ \eqref{regressionVadaptive}, the IER function \eqref{PiCtSt} $\Pi_{\cC_t,S_t}(q)$ \eqref{PiClassicalscore} gets close to $\Pi^\bench$ in \eqref{PizeroClassicalscore} with a distance $D_t$ bounded via Proposition~\ref{prop:Dtiideasyselect}.
-Since these functions are the same as in the previous section, and Assumptions~\ref{ass:crossing}~and~\ref{ass:slope} are satisfied.
-However, we cannot apply here Corollary~\ref{cor:rateconv} to obtain rate because the selection \eqref{equ:adapselectextreme} is not time-constant.
-Also, using our in-expectation results (Theorem~\ref{th:genL2-first}) is not possible here because $S_t(X_t)$ is not independent of $\mathcal{F}_{t-1}$.
-Nevertheless, our in-probability result (Theorem~\ref{th:rateconvfull}) can be applied: it remains to find high probability bounds for the selection number $J(t)$ \eqref{def:Jt}, which is doable since $\P(\hat{\mu}_t(x)\geq y_0)$ gets close to $r=\P(\mu(X)\geq y_0)$ when $t$ gets large, under mild assumptions.
-This reasoning leads to the following result. \begin{assumption} In the regression model~\eqref{regression:model}, $\mu(X)$ has a density in a neighborhood of $y_0$ which is bounded by $M_4>0$. \end{assumption}